learn-co-curriculum/dsc-linear-regression-section-intro-v2-5/README.md

 ## A Complete Regression

 From there we look at calculating a complete linear regression, just using code, cover some of the assumptions that must be held for a "least squares regression", introduce Ordinary Least Squares in Statsmodels and introduce some tools for diagnosing your linear regression such as Q-Q plots, the Jarque-Bera test for normal distribution of residuals and the Goldfield-Quandt test for heteroscedasticity.
-We then look at interpretation of significance and p-value and finish up by doing a regression model of the Boston Housing data set.
+We then look at the interpretation of significance and p-value and finish up by doing a regression model of the Boston Housing data set.

 ## Summary